-Revisioning Recovery: Uncovering the Roots of Disaster illuminates the current injustices, systems at play, and the solutions needed to prepare and respond to climate disasters.
-The short films bring overlooked stories into the light and expose the historical inequities that are exacerbated when disasters hit.
+Revisioning Recovery: Films Uncovering the Roots of Disaster is a new collection of short films that illuminate the current injustices, systems at play, and the solutions needed to prepare and respond to climate disasters.
+The series brings overlooked stories into the light and exposes the historical inequities that are exacerbated when disasters hit.

 Revisioning Recovery is designed to support Just Recovery organizing in critical locations led by those on the frontlines of the issues at hand.
 Events are being planned across the United States and Puerto Rico to offer models catalyzing community conversations and action toward just, inclusive disaster preparedness and recovery.